lavague-ai/LaVague/docs/docs/get-started/customization.md

 A `Context` object is an object that defines the LLM, multi-modal LLM and embedding models to be used by your LaVague agent.

-We provide some built-in Contexts, so you can quickly get started with some popular models & AI provers.
+We provide some built-in Contexts, so you can quickly get started with some popular models & AI providers.

 You can pass a Context to the `ActionEngine` and `WorldModel` when building your agent, by initializing them using the the `from_context(my_context)` method and providing you context as the argument.